 Who did you end up working with?

-“I initially started working with David Morley who was the 2nd artist who made techno for R&S. We became good mates early on, worked on a lot of music and ideas together at the R&S ‘summer house’ studio.
+“I initially started working with David Morley who was the 2nd artist who made Techno for R&S. We became good mates early on, worked on a lot of music and ideas together at the R&S ‘summer house’ studio.
 Dave saw and listened for sure.
 I also met and worked alongside CJ Bolland very early on, before he even released music, he was just some kid hanging around the studio at the time.
-Marcos Salon (Outlander), Sven Van Hees, Frank D Wulf all used to pop their heads in the studio to check out the music.
+Marcos Salon (Outlander), Sven Van Hees, Frank D Wulf all used to pop their heads in to check out the music.
 Marc Arcardipane from P.C.P. was a real inspiration.
-Other artists like Joey Beltram, Mundo Musique, Mark Bell, Black Dog also were using the R&S Studio.
+Other artists like Joey Beltram, Mundo Musique, Mark Bell, Black Dog were also using the R&S Studio.
 All in all, I got to work with and meet some great artists.
-Just to be clear from where I was at, the first Techno in mainland Europe came from Belguim and Frankfurt – these kids were on a mission.”
+Just to be clear from where I was at, the first Techno in mainland Europe came from Belgium and Frankfurt – these kids were on a mission.”

 In 1989 you made a record for Derrick May ‘Fragile 001’, how did this come about?

-“Derrick and I first started hanging out a lot when he visited Jack Trax.
+“Derrick and I first started hanging out when he visited Jack Trax.
 He used to stay at Neil Rushton’s (Network Records) apartment near Kings Road.
-One day, I mentioned to him I was going to do some stuff over in Ghent and that I was working with Belgium’s ‘Ferrari Label’ that was into releasing the same kind of Detroit inspired techno music.
+One day, I mentioned to him I was going to do some stuff over in Ghent and that I was working with Belgium’s ‘Ferrari Label’ that was into releasing the same kind of Detroit inspired Techno music.
 With that, I actually brought Derrick over to meet Renaat for the very first time – and before you ask, it wasn’t Renaat who picked up the phone and called Derrick, that’s fake news.
 R&S did go on to do a very nice deal with him (thanks Cisco!).”

 Where was the EP recorded?

 “In Belgium, unfortunately there was also a lot of drama behind it.
 A bunch of tracks I made at the R&S Studio ended up being released on Derrick’s Fragile label.
 The main track “Why Don’t you answer” was a cover song of a ‘Sting’ track that he’d made with Eberhard Schoener (ex Kraftwerk engineer).
 The B-side was also a track from David Morley.
 To be honest, I didn’t really know much about the record until it was released many months later.
-Maybe Derrick put it out because he liked it and thought fuck it. “
+Maybe Derrick put it out because he liked it and thought fuck it.”

 What was it that made you go back to working in London?